-Total Governmental Fund Balances \$ 2,261,291 Amounts reported for governmental activities in the Statement of Net Position are different because: The cost of building and acquiring capital assets (land, buildings, equipment) financed from the governmental funds are reported as expenditures in the year they are incurred, and the assets do not appear on the Balance Sheet.
+,, Total Governmental Fund Balances \$ 3,874,537 Amounts reported for governmental activities in the Statement of Net Position are different because: The costs of building and acquiring capital assets (land, buildings, equipment) financed from the governmental funds are reported as expenditures in the year they are incurred, and the assets do not appear on the Balance Sheet.
 However, the Statement of Net Position includes those capital assets among the assets of the District as a whole, and their original costs are expensed annually over their useful lives.
-Original cost of capital assets \$ 30,033,562 Accumulated depreciation (8,322,794) 21,710,768 Proportionate share of long-term asset and liability, and deferred outflows and inflows associated with participation in the state retirement systems are not current financial resources or obligations and are not reported in the funds.
-Net pension asset - teachers' retirement system 4,307,050 Deferred outflows of resources 1.531.507 Net pension liability - employees' retirement system (732, 200)Deferred inflows of resources (1,605,788)3,500,569 Some of the District's revenues will be collected after the year end, but are not available soon enough to pay for the current period's expenditures and, therefore, are deferred in the governmental funds, but are not deferred on the Statement of Net Position.
-New York State - state aid 48,558 Long-term liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
-Long-term liabilities at year end consist of: Accrued interest on bonds payable (320, 247)Bonds payable (17, 575, 000)Compensated absences pavable (695, 438)Net other postemployment benefits obligation (9,543,382) (28,134,067) Total Net Position (Deficit) (612,881) \$
+Original cost of capital assets Accumulated depreciation \$ 30,207,334 (9,056,855) 21,150,479 Proportionate share of long-term liability and deferred outflows and inflows associated with participation in the state retirement systems are not current financial resources or obligations and are not reported in the funds.
+Deferred outflows of resources Net pension liability - teachers' retirement system Net pension liability - employees' retirement system Deferred inflows of resources 4,515,131 (438,898) (348,020) (254,639) 3,473,574 Some of the District's revenues will be collected after the year end, but are not available soon enough to pay for the current period's expenditures and, therefore, are deferred in the governmental funds, but are not deferred on the Statement of Net Position.
+New York State - state aid 53,558 Long-term liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
+Long-term liabilities at year end consist of: Accrued interest on bonds payable Bonds payable Compensated absences payable Net other postemployment benefits obligation (309,228) (16,580,000) (730,940) (10,322,757) (27,942,925) Total Net Position : \$ 609,223

-EAST MORICHES UNION FREE SCHOOL DISTRICT Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds For The Year Ended June 30, 2016
+EAST MORICHES UNION FREE SCHOOL DISTRICT Statement of Revenues, Expenditures and Changes in Fund Balances - Governmental Funds For The Year Ended June 30, 2017